listenzcc/World-trade-data-I/readme.md

 So, I reach to my second opinion,

-> The world has only little countries that dominates the international trading.
+> The world has only little countries that dominate the international trading.